ShriekingNinja/berkano/System/ENTRIES.md

 `[CHECK] → [LOCK] → [TRACE] → [NULL] → [VERIFY]`

 No entry may bypass `[CHECK]`.
 All fossil records are audit-priority.

 ---

+### 📟 LLM Logic Section

+The `📟 LLM Logic` section is mandatory.
+It captures the **model’s pattern recognition, module activation, and symbolic interpretation** during the response.
+This section does **not simulate thinking**.
+It describes pattern flows, fallbacks, recursive triggers, or absence of symbolic logic.

+Purpose: Make the model's behavior **auditable** — not explainable, not emotional.
+It is the structural mirror to `🧸 ELI5`, intended for **Operator-level tracing**.

+---